 Mike & Victoria Blais enjoy grooming and training their cats Chewie, Mallory, and Haddie.
 Caleb arrived in 2013.

-With this very exciting new knowledge of positive reinforcement clicker training techniques being used with their now family of three felines, Victoria's co-worker Laurie encouraged her to volunteer at the Michigan Humane Society in their Pawsitive Start (link here) animal environmental enrichment program for cats and dogs.
-Victoria is thrilled to be a feline personal trainer at the Berman Center for Animal Care in Westland, Michigan.
-Using positive reinforcement techniques helps shelter cats feel less stress in their environment, come to the front of the cage to greet visitors, and generally be more social.
-Victoria enjoys mentoring volunteers in this program as well as answering a multitude of questions from visitors wanting to provide that special feline a forever home.
+With this very exciting new knowledge of positive reinforcement clicker training techniques being used with their now family of three felines, Victoria's co-worker Laurie encouraged her to volunteer at a local shelter that used clicker training for animal enrichment and training for cats and dogs.
+Yes cats!
+Many shelters are using positive reinforcement training with their cats by means of Jackson Galaxy's Cat Pawsitive (link) enrichment program.
+Victoria still uses positive reinforcement techniques to help shelter cats feel less stress in their environment, come to the front of the cage to greet visitors, and generally be more social.

 Laura Monaco-Torelli with Victoria Clicker Expo